printers-for-people/catboat/docs/Dockable_Probe.md

 sequence from crashing into the bed or damaging the probe/dock.

-If your probe has special setup/teardown steps (e.g. moving a servo), accommodating that could be accomplished by overriding these gcodes.
+If your probe has special setup/teardown steps (e.g. moving a servo), accommodating that could be accomplished by using [additional G_codes](#additional-g-codes) in configuration or overriding the following gcodes.

 `MOVE_TO_APPROACH_PROBE`